Optimally Deep Networks -- Adapting Model Depth to Datasets for Superior Efficiency: Introduction

 \section{Introduction}

-\lettrine[lines=2,lhang=0.03,loversize=0.15]{D}{eep} Neural Networks (DNNs) have become the cornerstone of modern machine learning, due to their brilliant performance across various domains \cite{DL_1,DL_2,DL_3}.
-Their remarkable ability to learn features from complex data has enabled breakthroughs in the tasks that were once thought to be extremely difficult.
+Deep Neural Networks (DNNs) have become the cornerstone of modern machine learning, due to their brilliant performance across various domains \cite{DL_1,DL_2,DL_3}.
 However, these feats come at the expense of large model sizes due to deeper architectures and correspondingly higher computational and memory demands.
 Although large models have proven essential for complex datasets (ImageNet-1K, ImageNet-21K, large-scale NLP datasets etc.) \cite{DL_2}, not all tasks have such high level of complexity.
 Many domains involve tasks that are significantly simple or have lower complexity such as some datasets in medical imaging \cite{MI_1}, industrial inspection \cite{II_1}, digit or character classification \cite{CC_1,DC_1}, and image matching \cite{SN_1}.
-Using deep architectures (ResNet-18, ResNet-34, ResNet-50, ResNet-101 etc.) in simple scenarios leads to inefficiencies, including wasted computation/time, increased latency during inference, unnecessary energy consumption, and excessive memory footprint, hindering the deployability of models on resource-constrained devices, particularly mobile phones and edge devices.
+Using deep architectures (ResNet-18, ResNet-34, ResNet-50, ResNet-101 etc.) in simple scenarios leads to inefficiencies, including wasted computation/time, increased latency during inference, unnecessary energy consumption, and excessive memory footprint, hindering their deployability on resource-constrained devices e.g. mobile phones and edge devices.